EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 The join process to register an endpoint as a new member of a group can be based on the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}, built on re-use of OAuth 2.0 {{RFC6749}}.

 In particular, the approach described in {{I-D.tiloca-ace-oscoap-joining}} uses the ACE framework to delegate the authentication and authorization of joining endpoints to an Authorization Server in a trust relation with the Group Manager.
-At the same time, it allows a joining endpoint to establish a secure channel with the Group Manager, by leveraging protocol-specific profiles of ACE {{I-D.ietf-ace-oscore-profile}}{{I-D.ietf-ace-dtls-authorize}}{{I-D.aragon-ace-ipsec-profile}} to achieve communication security, proof-of-possession and server authentication.
+At the same time, it allows a joining endpoint to establish a secure channel with the Group Manager, by leveraging protocol-specific profiles of ACE, such as {{I-D.ietf-ace-oscore-profile}} and {{I-D.ietf-ace-dtls-authorize}}, to achieve communication security, proof-of-possession and server authentication.

 More specifically and with reference to the terminology defined in OAuth 2.0: